-Micro small and medium businesses are usually unaware which application meets their need and end up signing up for an enterprise application which is heavy on their pocket and most of the features that they actually don’t need.
+Micro Small and medium businesses are usually unaware which application meets their need and end up signing up for an enterprise application which is heavy on their pocket and most of the features that they actually don’t need.
 Small and medium businesses need to understand how any web or mobile app will add value to their business.
-There has always been a debate whether the business should invest in a CRM or Sales management software.
+There has always been a debate about whether the business should invest in CRM or Sales management software.

 This article will go through the comparison and help you decide whether it’s CRM or sales management software that can benefit your business.
 Let’s go straight into the comparison and see how both platforms can differ from each other

 CRM is all about customer journey management from pre to post-sales and on the other hand, sales management digs deep into how your sales teams are performing on a day to day basis.
 The market has plenty of solutions to offer which has consolidated some of the CRM and sales management features but there are certain differences between the two types of software.

 Customer relationship management aka CRM software is primarily used by teams across sales, project management teams, customer service, and even marketing departments to store and manage contacts, company, deals, estimates, projects, tasks, invoices and interaction history with the prospect.

 CRM also provide sales funnel insights where how the individuals performs against their assigned goals.